 Cheapest Manhattan sales of the week

-Homes ranged from a $299K Yorkville studio co-op to a $445K one-bedroom on the LES
+Homes ranged from a $330K Hudson Heights studio to a $655K Midtown West one-bedroom

-The cheapest single-family deals in Manhattan this week were all under $500,000, starting with a Yorkville co-op that topped the inexpensive list at $299,500.
+The cheapest single-family deals in Manhattan this week were pricier than sales in previous weeks, starting with a Hudson Heights co-op that topped the inexpensive list at $330,000.

 Source: PropertyShark.
 Footnotes: Data is for closed deals on residential, single-family homes in Manhattan filed with the city last week through Friday.
 The data does not include deals in contract.
 To obtain broker information, closed sales data from PropertyShark was compared with past listings on StreetEasy.